maxwelljoslyn/dnd-economy/README.md

 ### For Python

-The priodict library, which is not currently being used, is included locally.
-You'll also need the noise library located [here](https://pypi.python.org/pypi/noise/).
+You'll need the noise library located [here](https://pypi.python.org/pypi/noise/).

 One day I might figure out how to save the noise lib for you locally, so you don't have to download it manually and install it system-wide, but I ran into complications doing that myself.
 Perhaps you'd like to show me how in a pull request?